 The function search shows the current search path and so is a very useful way to keep track of which data frames and lists (and packages) have been attached and detached.
+Initially it gives and as we see ls (or objects) can be used to examine the contents of any position on the search path.

+search()

-Initially it gives search() [1] ".GlobalEnv" "Autoloads" "package:base"
+[1] ".GlobalEnv" "Autoloads" "package:base"

-where .GlobalEnv is the workspace.2
+where .GlobalEnv is the workspace.1

 After lentils is attached we have

-'''

 search()

 [1] ".GlobalEnv" "lentils" "Autoloads" "package:base"

 ls(2)

 [1] "u" "v" "w"

-'''